-The PCR updates the preliminary cap and floor levels specified in the project's interconnector licence and sets the final cap and floor values for the project.
+The PCR updates the preliminary cap and floor levels and sets the final cap and floor values for the project.
 These final cap and floor levels then remain fixed for the duration of the interconnector's cap and floor regime (subject to a discretionary opex reopener).

-Figure 10: Overview of PCR Stage
+Figure 11: Overview of PCR stage